siobhanlgorman/knits-and-pieces/README.md

 ![](documentation/screenshots/hover-navbar.png)

-- Header with navbar sticks to the top of the screen as the user scolls on larger screens but not on smaller screens where space is less so the header scrolls
+- The Header with the navbar sticks to the top of the screen as the user scolls on larger screens but not on smaller screens where space is less so the header does not obstruct the user's view.

 ![](documentation/screenshots/scroll1.png)